robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

    ...
 Second line     Third line

 Joining long values like above is a new feature in Robot Framework 2.9.
-Creating a scalar variable with multiple values was a syntax error in Robot Framework 2.8 and with earlier versions it created a variable with a list value.

 __ `Dividing test data to several rows`_